Montane guinea pig

 The montane guinea pig (Cavia tschudii) is a species of caviid rodent found in the Andes in South America.
-The montane guinea pig is the likely main ancestor of Cavia porcellus, the domestic cavy or domestic guinea pig, which appears to be a hybrid that includes lesser genetic contributions from other Cavia species.
+The montane guinea pig is the likely main ancestor of Cavia porcellus, the domestic guinea pig or domestic cavy, which appears to be a hybrid that includes lesser genetic contributions from other Cavia species.

 Taxonomy

 Peruvian wild guinea pigs were first described by E. T. Bennett in 1835, who termed them Cavia cutleri.
 J. J. Tschudi, in an 1845 publication, used the term Cavia cutleri to refer to what are now considered two separate species: The first, Bennett's Cavia cutleri, which was later identified (by O. Thomas in 1917) as probably a differently-pigmented version of Cavia porcellus, and the second, a wild Peruvian guinea pig that was clearly different from the animal Bennett described.
 In 1867, L. Fitzinger renamed the clearly wild guinea pig Cavia tschudii.

 Description

 The montane guinea pig is a medium-sized species, growing to a total length of 247 mm.
 Their colour varies in different parts of the range; in Peru, the dorsal fur is dark reddish-brown mixed with black, and the underparts are dark buffy-grey; in Chile, the dorsal surface is pale agouti brown with paler underparts; in Bolivia, the upper parts are agouti olive and the underparts creamy-white or white.